 Dorchester Center, MA 02124

 A collection of 6 towering skyscrapers — Isle of Dogs

 Irish developers Ballymore have been producing developments across Canary Wharf and the Isle of dogs for decades.
-Two notable developments dominate the skyline today:
+Three notable developments dominate the skyline today:

 However, Millharbour Village looks set to surpass all of Ballymore’s previous London developments in terms of scale — here are the numbers: